Computer imaging. Simulation of the result.

-Preoperative computer imaging, also called morphing, is used to selectively manipulate digital photographs in order to reshape the nasal contour.
-When performed skillfully, the resulting morph is a realistic-looking image that enables both patient and surgeon to visualize the impact of specific cosmetic changes.
+Preoperative computer imaging, also called simulation, is used to selectively manipulate digital photographs in order to reshape the nasal contour.
+When performed skillfully, the result is a realistic-looking image that enables both patient and surgeon to visualize the impact of specific cosmetic changes.

 It is generally accepted that preoperative digital imaging: